 4. Adding iCloud to the File Explorer

-So navigate to the file directory on File Explorer, select the folder iCloud Drive and Right click.
+Navigate to the file directory on File Explorer, select the folder iCloud Drive and right-click.
 Now select “Pin to Quick Access, ” and this will leave you with a permanent shortcut in the File Explorer.
-One can also search for the iCloud from the search bar and Pin it to quick access taskbar as well.
+One can also search for the iCloud from the search bar and Pin it to the quick access taskbar as well.